 Using software to adjust laptop fan speed can increase the chances of your laptop overheating which could cause damage.

-Only use this type of software if it is your laptop and your are confident you know what you are dong.
+Only use this type of software if it is your laptop and you are confident that you know what you are doing.

 Windows users should consider using SpeedFan, which allows people to track laptop cooling and hardware statuses easily.
 The application uses digital sensors inside the computer to monitor the temperature.